phy1um/rust-simple-vm/README.md

 ` [ 0 X X X Y Y Y P | P P P P Z Z Z Z ] `

 These instructions operate on up to 3 registers in X, Y and Z. P is an opcode, which is described in the table below.
-C is sometimes interpreted as a 4bit nibble, or as a selector to `Stack` and `Test` instructions - like a secondary opcode.
+Z is sometimes interpreted as a 4bit nibble, or as a selector to `Stack` and `Test` instructions - like a secondary opcode.